 - Your peak flow meter results decrease

 - To relieve sudden breathing problems.
 Always have a rescue inhaler with you to treat sudden symptoms.

 - If you have a severe allergy to milk proteins or are allergic to any of the ingredients in BREO.
-Ask your healthcare provider if you are not sure.
+Ask your doctor if you are not sure.

-- With other medications that contain a LABA for any reason.
+- With other drugs that contain a LABA for any reason.

 Before using Breo Ellipta, tell your doctor if you have:1